 If you own an investment property and collect rent from your tenants, it’s important to declare that rental income on your taxes.
 You can, however, deduct expenses you incur to maintain your rental property.
-In other words, becoming a landlord for the first time will make filing your taxes more complicated.
-Read on to find out more about the taxes on rental income.
+In other words, becoming a landlord for the first time will make filing your taxes more complex.
+Planning ahead for these taxes can have many benefits.
+If you need help with taxes, a financial advisor can help you create a tax strategy.

 The rental income you declare on your income taxes will depend on your method of accounting.
 Most individuals use the “cash basis method.”
 This method requires you to report income as you receive it and expenses as you pay them out.
 But some businesses use the “accrual” method of accounting.
 This counts income when it’s earned, not when it’s received.

-You can also include when a tenant makes an in-kind payment as income according to the number of months it covers.
+When a tenant makes an in-kind payment, you can also report as income according to the number of months it covers.
 For example, let’s say you agree with a tenant to accept a good or service from them in exchange for one month’s rent.
 In the eyes of the IRS, you have still received a month’s rent.
 This means you’ll need to report that month’s rent as income when you file your taxes.

 There are some other forms of rental income landlords should report.
 For example, if a tenant pays you to get out of a lease, that payment counts as rental income for tax purposes.
 You’ll need to report that payment in the year you receive it, no matter your method of accounting.
 If your tenant pays any building expenses not required per the lease terms, those payments count as income for you.
 It will also count as income if a tenant pays for a repair or utility not required in the lease and then deducts that payment from his or her rent payment.